 In 1962, the Rev. Stanley Wallace was called as the first Senior Pastor, serving until he resigned in 1965.

 Construction began in November 1962 on a 600-seat sanctuary at the cost of $157,000 built by Arthur Brothers Construction and dedicated in September 1963.
 Funds to finance the sanctuary and classrooms were raised by selling 3 1/2 acres to Church of the Resurrection Catholic Church in 1964.

+The School of Christian Impressions (now known as Presbyterian Early Learning Center or PELC) was approved by session in October 1961 and opened in January 1962 with 70 children and two teachers, one of whom was Marge Connell.
 In 1963 the first Family Camp was organized by Mariners, and there has been a camp every year since on Labor Day Weekend.
 In 1965 Kingsford James presented a master plan for ten new classrooms, a kitchen, and Fellowship Hall.
-The School of Christian Impressions was organized with 70 children (now known as Presbyterian Early Learning Center.)

 The Rev. Dr. J. Bruce Coleman was called as the second Senior Pastor in 1966 and served until 1989 when he retired and was named Pastor Emeritus.